vzool/docs/api/reference.md

 #### Create Comment

-Create a new comment, which needs to be related to a collection/item.
+Create a new comment on an item.
+Each comment must include the item primary key and its parent collection name.

 ```http
 POST /[project]/activity/comment